How to Deal with Ice Damming on Your RV

 If an ice dam develops, damages your roof, and causes water to seep into your RV, you won’t be covered by RV insurance.
 Unfortunately, ice damming isn’t covered by this protection as damage caused by ice damming is considered preventable with proper care and maintenance.

-Contact your broker if you have any questions or concerns.
+Contact your RV insurance broker if you have any questions or concerns.